Treatment Therapy Cheat Sheet

 Family dynamics play a huge role in the health of a person’s psyche.
 Whether that be relationships founded in childhood, through adolescence and adult romantic relationships.
 Many psychology professionals believe family therapy is crucial in mental health and substance abuse recovery.
 Other therapies under family therapy include marriage and interpersonal therapy that focuses on the patient’s relationships with other people.

 The holistic therapy umbrella can include art therapy, massage therapy, animal assisted therapy, equine therapy sound healing, reiki, acupuncture music therapy and so much more.
 The idea is that healing includes a patient’s body, mind and spirit.
-Some form of holistic therapy is almost always combined with the types of therapy mentioned above.
+Some form of holistic therapy is almost always combined with the types of therapy mentioned in treatment cheat sheets.